AungKOO/AungKOO/README.md

 -👀 I'm currently attending **CS50** and learning nodejs, firebase and docker.

--😇 I'm trying to learn blockchain and looking to learn with me !!
+-😇 I'm trying to learn blockchain and looking to someone who learn with me !!

 -📬 How to reach me: [**Telegram**](https://t.me/aung_ko)